-A Web site set up to call for al-Farhan's release said, "Fouad is free.
+A Web site set up to push for al-Farhan's release announced he was free on Saturday: "Fouad is free.
 He is back home in Jeddah after 137 days in custody."

-In January, a ministry spokesman said al-Farhan was arrested December 10 "because he violated the regulations of the kingdom."
+In January, a spokesman for the Saudi Interior Ministry said al-Farhan was arrested December 10 "because he violated the regulations of the kingdom."

 "I'm not sure if I'm ready to do that," he wrote.
 "An apology for what?
-Apologizing because I said the government is [a] liar when they accused those guys of supporting terrorism?"
+Apologizing because I said the government is [a] liar when they accused those guys to be supporting terrorism?"

 Al-Farhan, who blogs at alfarhan.org, is one of the few Saudi Web commentators to use his own name, according to the U.S.-based Committee to Protect Journalists.

-In January, the Bush administration expressed its concerns to the Saudi government regarding al-Farhan's detention at "a relatively senior level," U.S. State Department spokesman Sean McCormack said.
+The Bush administration in January expressed its concerns to the Saudi government regarding al-Farhan's detention at "a relatively senior level," said U.S. State Department spokesman Sean McCormack.

 "The U.S. stands for freedom of expression," McCormack said at the time.
 "Wherever people are seeking to express themselves, via the Internet or via other areas, whether in Saudi Arabia or elsewhere in the world, we stand with that freedom of expression, and that was our message to the Saudi government."

-The American Islamic Congress, a U.S.-based nonprofit organization, launched an online letter-writing campaign aimed at freeing al-Farhan, whom it called "the godfather of Saudi blogging."
+The American Islamic Congress, which describes itself as "a civil rights organization promoting tolerance and the exchange of ideas among Muslims and between other peoples," launched an online letter-writing campaign aimed at freeing al-Farhan, calling him "the godfather of Saudi blogging."

 "All he did was express his opinions in a very obvious way, and he didn't threaten anyone," al-Omran said.
 "He was advocating against violence and terrorism."

-Al-Omran said al-Farhan had stopped blogging for a few months in late 2006, after the Interior Ministry ordered him to take down a blog he was operating, but he began again at a new site.
+Al-Omran said that al-Farhan had stopped blogging for a few months in late 2006, after the Interior Ministry ordered him to take down a blog he was operating, but he later began again at another online site.

-He said al-Farhan told him he was treated well in jail.
-He also called al-Farhan's release a turning point for the blogging community in Saudi Arabia.
+He called al-Farhan's release a turning point for the blogging community in Saudi Arabia.